 Common Questions for Subscription Management:

 Q: Will the March Technical Enforcement date coincide with the price changes that Microsoft announced?

 A: Correct, the Microsoft 365 price change will be reflected in March 1, 2022 for NCE as well.
 This means that if a customer decides to switch from Annual (monthly billed) to Monthly in NCE.
 They will experience the ~15% price increase with Microsoft 365 AND the 20% price premium with Monthly NCE.

 Q: Will I receive a pro-rated refund similar to CSP legacy with “Monthly” subscriptions in NCE?

-A: Monthly subscriptions in NCE offer more flexibility to the partner and customer, however, cancellations after the 72-hour UTC cancellation window will not receive a pro-rated refund for the rest of the month.
+A: Monthly subscriptions in NCE offer more flexibility to the partner and customer, however, cancellations after the 7-day (168 hour) cancellation window will not receive a pro-rated refund for the rest of the month.
 Instead, the monthly subscription will run to its end date and cancel.
 The partner and customer should still expect to be billed for the full month.

 Q: Will all SKUs have a 36-month option?

 A: Microsoft is releasing 36-month subscription terms for limited solutions.
 Dynamics 365 will have 36-month subscriptions available for purchase on NCE upon General Availability and then later release select Microsoft 365 (to be confirmed which) in H2 2022.

 Q: I only see Commercial NCE SKUs available on Cloud Marketplace, when will I be able to purchase Education and Charity subscriptions in NCE?

 A: There will be a delayed Microsoft launch for Education and NFP/Charity SKUs until Q2 2022.
 As of today, only Commercial products are available in NCE.